LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## The task form

 A `Form` object encapsulates an HTML form definition, including validation constraints.
-Let’s create a very simple form: we only need a form with a single **label** field.
+Let’s create a very simple form in the `Application` controller: we only need a form with a single **label** field.
 The form will also check that the label provided by the user is not empty:

 ```
 import play.api.data._